MEGHALINN/endless_runner/README.md

 # endless_runner
-the endless runner game is created using unity engine .
+This is an endless runner created using Engine.